Skip to Main Content

 Civil Rights Protests at UNC-Chapel Hill

-UNC-Chapel Hill students were often at the forefront of civil rights protests in Chapel Hill.
-Inspired by other acts of civil disobedience, such as the sit-ins begun by North Carolina A&T students in Greensboro in 1960 and the large-scale protests in Birmingham in the summer of 1963, a small group in Chapel Hill began to protest the town's segregated institutions.
-As the protests grew in size and in volume, many in the traditionally quiet, liberal town of Chapel Hill were surprised by the violent reaction to the protestors and the stubborn determination of several restaurant owners to retain segregated facilities.
+UNC-Chapel Hill students were active participants in civil rights protests in Chapel Hill.
+On February 28, 1960, nine students from Chapel Hill's all-Black Lincoln High School sat at a booth in the Colonial Drug Store in defiance of segregation.
+The Chapel Hill Nine inspired a decade of direct-action demonstrations in the Town.
+As the protests grew in size and in volume, many who had the impression of Chapel Hill as a quiet, liberal town were surprised by the violent reaction to the protestors and the stubborn determination of several restaurant owners to retain segregated facilities.
 An effort to pass a public accommodations ordinance in early 1964 was narrowly defeated by the town council and Chapel Hill businesses remained formally segregated until the passage of the federal Civil Rights Act later that year.

 Archival Resources

 Archival materials are an excellent resource for researchers interested in the civil rights protests at the University of North Carolina at Chapel Hill.
-The UNC University Archives and the Southern Historical Collection, both located in Wilson Library, contain a wealth of primary source material on this subject.
 The following are just a few examples of the archival resources that can be found on this subject.

 John B. Dunne Papers, 1943-1984